Zevere/Zevere-Specs/docs/web-api/v1-alpha2.md

 #### `GET /zv/users/{user_id}/lists`

 Get all the task lists for current authorized user by ID.
-Response is a JSON array. _Requires Auth_.
+Response is a JSON array.

 - Path Parameters:
   - `user_id`: id of the user